payloadcms/payload/README.md

 ### S3 Adapter

-To use the S3 adapter, you need to have `@aws-sdk/client-s3` installed in your project dependencies.
-To do so, run `yarn add @aws-sdk/client-s3`.
+To use the S3 adapter, some peer dependencies need to be installed:

+`yarn add @aws-sdk/client-s3 @aws-sdk/lib-storage`.

 From there, create the adapter, passing in all of its required properties: